 Healthy Babies, Strong Families, and Foundations for Lifelong Success

-The Early Success Coalition is a collective impact initiative that promotes shared, evidence-based practices proven to improve early childhood development and school readiness within Shelby County, Tennesee.
+The Early Success Coalition is a collective impact initiative that promotes shared, evidence-based practices proven to improve early childhood development and school readiness within Shelby County, Tennessee.

 We envision a community with healthy babies, strong families, and foundations for lifelong success.
-As such, the mission of the ESC is to develop a comprehensive early childhood system of high-quality services for children from pre-conception to age eight that engages families, promotes resiliency and supports positive early childhood development.
+As such, the mission of the Early Success Coalition is to support the expansion and coordination of a comprehensive system of high quality services for children preconception through age 5 through family engagement and community collaboration to promote early childhood development.

 What We Do